profanitas/YTSAPI/README.md

 ```
 ## Usage

-The implemented API Class is under `ytapi/ytapi.py`.
+The implemented API class can be found under `ytapi/ytapi.py`.

 ```python
 import ytapi